kamoh/watch_dog/README.md

 Your dog's escaped into your filesystem... better go find him!

-A literal [decade](https://twitter.com/NoNameGhost/status/385974441219731456) in the making, _Watch Dog_ will provide literally minutes of entertainment for the whole (Bash-literate) family!
+A literal [decade](https://twitter.com/NoNameGhost/status/385974441219731456) in the making, _Watch Dog_ will provide nearly _minutes_ of entertainment for the whole (Bash-literate) family!

 ### Get Started